 By including Eduflow in Canvas assignment you can have the best of both worlds.
 This allows you to create a calendar entry from within Canvas and enjoy the benefits of Eduflow.

 Create feedback groups based on tags

-By adding a tag to user (in Eduflow), you can assign group review based on these tags.
+By adding a tag to a user (in Eduflow), you can assign group reviews based on these tags.